Greeks in Serbia: Middle Ages

-Modern history
+Modern period

 The first mention of a Greek school in Serbia was in 1718, with Stephanos Daskalos as a teacher at Belgrade.
 The Greek schools were much respected and were attended by children of famous Serbs.
 The Greek schools invited language teachers from Greece to teach at primary and secondary schools wherever there was a Greek community such as Karlovac, Smederevo, Zemun, Belgrade, Požarevac, Kragujevac, Novi Sad, Šabac and others.
 Serbian Patriarch Kalinik II (1765-1766) was an ethnic Greek, and played a crucial role in the Ottoman abolition of the Serbian Patriarchate of Peć in 1766.

 Several Aromanian families (from Macedonia) were held captives by the Bulgarians in 1916 in Bulgarian-occupied Požarevac (In Serbia) and stayed until 1918 when the Bulgarian front was breached and they returned to Greece.
 They worked at the Serbs' vineyards and in the homes of the Jewish merchant-families.
 However, a number of Greeks remained in Požarevac, who were involved chiefly in commerce and in hotel enterprises, and with great success at that.
 Some of them became renowned, rich and eminent citizens of the city.
 Especially as owners of kafeneia (coffee shops), hotels.
 They gave Greek names to their kafeneia, such as "Itia" (willow tree) or "Kleousa" (weeping willow), "Ta Dyo Lefka Peristeria" (The Two White Doves), or "Kasine".
 The Greeks and Serbs were Orthodox Christians, and consequently their co-habitation was very good.
 Very frequently, and early on, weddings between Serbs and Greeks.
 With the passage of time, the second and third generations of the Greek settlers lost the Greek language, mainly because the Greeks were not living isolated or in groups, but very quickly assimilated into the wider Serbian society.

 In May 1945, 4,650 Greek refugees, mostly male members of ELAS, settled in the Maglić village with the help of Yugoslav government.
 From 1945 to 1948, it was a sui generis case of Greek extraterritorial jurisdiction.
 The Yugoslav conflict with informbiro saw the Greek community divided between loyalty to Yugoslavia and the Comintern, and those who supported the latter left the country.
 The remaining 800 also emigrated to Greek Macedonia eventually, with only a few remaining.

+Many Greeks added the Slavic ending "ić", "ski", or "ev" to their surnames as an assimilation process in Yugoslavia.

+Contemporary period

 Greek politicians and organizations backed Serbia during the Yugoslav Wars.
-Greek volunteers fought alongside the Serbs in the Greek Volunteer Guard, a company of the Army of the Republika Srpska (ВРС, VRS).
+Greek volunteers fought alongside the Serbs in the Greek Volunteer Guard, a company of the Army of the Republika Srpska.

-Following the Kosovo declaration of independence

 The Greek minority living in Serbia have turned to Greece to not recognize the unilateral secession in Kosovo by the Kosovo Albanians.
 They stated that the independence of Kosovo would endanger the stability in the Balkans and weaken the traditional Serbian-Greek relations.

 The appeal adds that a wrong decision in the matter by the Greek government would "ruin what has taken a long time to build between the two countries".